- Go to acciona.com

 - Anticipated construction duration: 18 months

 LATEST PROJECT NEWS

-On 19th July 2021, ACCIONA submitted a State Development Application (SDA) MCU to the Coordinator General, Department of State Development of Tourism and Innovation (DSDTI) to facilitate the development of a larger solar farm that utilises additional land.
+ACCIONA Energía achieved Material Change of Use (MCU) by the Department of State Development of Tourism and Innovation (DSDTI) to facilitate the development of a larger solar farm that utilises additional land.
 This will allow for the additional solar photovoltaic capacity to increase from 480MWp to 600MWp.

 The Aldoga Solar Farm brings significant economic activity with a positive effect on the Gladstone region.

 Generate a construction peak workforce of up to 350 jobs

 Provide up to 10 ongoing full-time positions on site once operational

 Result in the establishment of a Community Benefits Sharing Plan to strategically deliver added value to the local region over the life cycle of the project